 Specialized made waves when it unveiled a super expensive (£7,500) high-end aluminium Allez bike a few years ago, but it’s stuck with the idea and is using it to build frames that are aimed at being ultra-stiff short-course racing weapons.
-For 2020 the Allez Sprint gets disc brakes on an aluminium frame made with what Specialized calls the D'Alusio SmartWeld process.
+The Allez Sprint has disc brakes on an aluminium frame made with what Specialized calls the D'Alusio SmartWeld process.
 This uses hydroforming at the joints to increase strength and stiffness so the tube spans can be lighter.
-This £1,900 model gets a Shimano 105 11-speed groupset with DT R470 wheels and a Body Geometry Power Sport saddle.
+This £2,200 model gets a Shimano 105 11-speed groupset with DT R470 wheels and a Body Geometry Power Sport saddle.

 British brand Kinesis UK has made aluminium frames its speciality over the years, and with the release of the Aithein, it proved that aluminium can be a credible option if you crave high performance and low weight.
 It’s made from 6000 series aluminium with SuperPlastic Formed tube profiles and smooth welds.
-The frame is just 1,050g (though it comes with a 90kg rider weight limit) and all modern details like a tapered head tube and PF86 bottom bracket.
+The frame is just 1,160g and boasts modern details like a tapered head tube, and through-axles, and practical details like the threaded bottom bracket.

 London bike brand Condor Cycles is fully committed to aluminium, and recently thoroughly revamped the aluminium race bike in its range, the Italia RC.
 It has developed a brand new tubeset and it’s ditched the carbon fibre seatstays of the old Italia.
 The geometry comes from the Leggero carbon fibre race bike so you know it’s good to race.

-Giant has a healthy range of aluminium bikes and the Avail, part of Giant’s large women’s road bike range, is a really good package.
-Giant’s own ALUXX SL aluminium tubing tubing is shaped into a smart looking bike and it’s generously specced out with a Shimano 105 11-speed groupset and Giant P-R2 wheels and tyre set, with a Liv Connect saddle finishing it off.
+Giant has a healthy range of aluminium bikes and the Avail AR, part of Giant’s large women’s road bike range, is a really good package.
+Giant’s own ALUXX SL aluminium tubing tubing is shaped into a smart looking bike and it’s generously specced out with a Shimano 105 11-speed groupset and Giant P-R2 wheels and Gavia Fondo 2 32mm tyres, with a Liv Connect saddle finishing it off.

 Canyon might be best known for its carbon fibre races bikes like the Ultimate and Aeroad, but it does a nice line of aluminium bikes, and they offer excellent value for money.
 The Endurace is the company’s distance and comfort orientated model, with a taller front end and larger volume tyres to provide more comfort.
-The range starts from just £799 for full Shimano Tiagra drivetrain with Mavic Aksium wheels and Continental Grand Prix SL tyres.
-A lot of bike for not a lot of cash.
+The range starts from £999 for full Shimano Tiagra drivetrain with Fulcrum Racing 900 wheels and Continental Grand Prix SL tyres.

 Finally, there is the Cannondale CAAD13, the latest aluminium road bike from the company that was in the vanguard of developing and popularising aluminium right through the 1980s and '90s, and now offers the CAAD13 with a choice of disc or direct-mount rim brakes.
 The previous CAAD12, and the CAAD10 before it, were highly regarded aluminium frames, light and stiff enough for racing and comfortable enough for the long jaunt, and did a lot to promote the virtue of aluminium frames over more expensive carbon rivals.
 (You may wonder what happened to the CAAD11; we think Cannondale chose to swerve handing the cycling press an excuse for another round of lame Spinal Tap gags, and for that we are nothing but grateful.)